annegautham/annegautham.github.io/portfolio/phouse.md

 description: March - July 2022
 ---

-After forgetting my computer mouse multiple times to robotics practices, where I'd need them for CAD (3D computer aided design), I decided to program an application that allows me to use my iPhone as a mouse!
+After forgetting to bring my computer mouse multiple times to robotics practices, where I'd need it for CAD (3D computer aided design), I decided to program an application that allows me to use my iPhone as a mouse!
 See the scripts <a href="https://github.com/annegautham/Phouse">here</a>!

 <br>